enklu/enklu.github.io/docs/API/Elements.md

 }
 ```

 Here is an example of searching for a child with a name set in the inspector.
-This is a recommended method.
+This is a recommended method using a variable.

 ```js
 const child = '{[Find this child:string]}'; //type in child name in inspector